rashmi-web-developer/imageUpload/README.md

 3. This function return the status of image upload.

 # This are the some functions which helps you to upload the file, copy image from one to another and copy from external site.
-# For more refrence visit the demo file.
+For more refrence visit the demo file.
+This is the dynamic code for helping image upload task perform in project anywhere.